anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Discovery of Pledge by Registrar-Agent {#discovery_uc2_ppa}

-The discovery of the pledge by registrar-agent in the context of this document describes the minimum discovery approach to be supported.
+The discovery of the pledge by Registrar-Agent in the context of this document describes the minimum discovery approach to be supported.
 A more general discovery mechanism, also supporting GRASP besides DNS-SD with mDNS may be provided in {{I-D.eckert-anima-brski-discovery}}.

 Discovery in BRSKI-PRM uses DNS-based Service Discovery {{RFC6763}} over Multicast DNS {{RFC6762}} to discover the pledge.